-The Company May Need to Raise Additional Capital.

-The Company may need additional capital to fund new investments and grow its portfolio of investments once it has fully invested the net proceeds of the Offering.
-Unfavorable economic conditions could increase the Company's funding costs or limit its access to the capital.
-A reduction in the availability of new capital could limit the Company's ability to grow.
-In addition, the Company is required to distribute at least 90% of its net ordinary income and net short-term capital gains in excess of net long-term capital losses, if any, to investors to maintain its qualification as a RIC.
+The Fund May Need to Raise Additional Capital.
+The Fund may need additional capital to fund new investments and grow its portfolio of investments once it has fully invested the net proceeds of this offering.
+Unfavorable economic conditions could increase the Fund's funding costs or limit its access to the capital.
+A reduction in the availability of new capital could limit the Fund's ability to grow.
+In addition, the Fund is required to distribute at least 90% of its net ordinary income and net short-term capital gains in excess of net long-term capital losses, if any, to investors to maintain its qualification as a RIC.
 As a result, these earnings will not be available to fund new investments.
-An inability on the Company's part to access the capital successfully could limit its ability to grow its business and execute its business strategy fully and could decrease its earnings, if any, which would have an adverse effect on the value of its securities.
+An inability on the Fund's part to access the capital successfully could limit its ability to grow its business and execute its business strategy fully and could decrease its earnings, if any, which would have an adverse effect on the value of its securities.

-The Company is Subject to Counterparty Risks.

-To the extent that contracts for investment will be entered into between the Company and a market counterparty as principal (and not as agent), the Company is exposed to the risk that the market counterparty may, in an insolvency or similar event, be unable to meet its contractual obligations to the Company.
-The Company may have a limited number of potential counterparties for certain of its investments, which may significantly impair the Company's ability to reduce its exposure to counterparty risk.
-In addition, difficulty reaching an agreement with any single counterparty could limit or eliminate the Company's ability to execute such investments altogether.
-Because certain purchases, sales, hedging, financing arrangements and other instruments in which the Company will engage are not traded on an exchange but are instead traded between counterparties based on contractual relationships, the Company is subject to the risk that a counterparty will not perform its obligations under the related contracts.
-Although the Company intends to pursue its remedies under any such contracts, there can be no assurance that a counterparty will not default and that the Company will not sustain a loss on a transaction as a result.
+The Fund is Subject to Counterparty Risks.
+To the extent that contracts for investment will be entered into between the Fund and a market counterparty as principal (and not as agent), the Fund is exposed to the risk that the market counterparty may, in an insolvency or similar event, be unable to meet its contractual obligations to the Fund.
+The Fund may have a limited number of potential counterparties for certain of its investments, which may significantly impair the Fund's ability to reduce its exposure to counterparty risk.
+In addition, difficulty reaching an agreement with any single counterparty could limit or eliminate the Fund's ability to execute such investments altogether.
+Because certain purchases, sales, hedging, financing arrangements and other instruments in which the Fund will engage are not traded on an exchange but are instead traded between counterparties based on contractual relationships, the Fund is subject to the risk that a counterparty will not perform its obligations under the related contracts.
+Although the Fund intends to pursue its remedies under any such contracts, there can be no assurance that a counterparty will not default and that the Fund will not sustain a loss on a transaction as a result.

-The Company is Dependent on Key Personnel.

-The Company depends on the continued services of its Investment Team and other key management personnel.
-If the Company were to lose any of these officers or other management personnel, such a loss could result in operating inefficiencies and lost business opportunities, which could have a negative effect on the Company's operating performance.
+The Fund is Dependent on Key Personnel.
+The Fund depends on the continued services of its Investment Team and other key management personnel.
+If the Fund were to lose any of these officers or other management personnel, such a loss could result in operating inefficiencies and lost business opportunities, which could have a negative effect on the Fund's operating performance.
 Further, we do not intend to separately maintain key person life insurance on any of these individuals.

-Investors May be Required to Return Distributions to Satisfy Unpaid Debts of the Company.

-Under Delaware law, the investors could, under certain circumstances, be required to return distributions made by the Company to satisfy unpaid debts of the Company that were in existence at the time the distributions were made.
+Investors May be Required to Return Distributions to Satisfy Unpaid Debts of the Fund.
+Under Delaware law, the investors could, under certain circumstances, be required to return distributions made by the Fund to satisfy unpaid debts of the Fund that were in existence at the time the distributions were made.